 I don’t want to say it’s a USP, it’s just that they realized there’s something different that they can do which other speakers either don’t do as well or just can’t do at all.

-One of the things that I do is mind reading shows and I incorporate that into my speaking.
+One of the things that I do is date upward shows and I incorporate that into my speaking.
 Just doing that alone has allowed me to charge more, get more gigs, and build a better business.
 Not too many speakers can read minds from the stage so it’s very different.

 There’s another speaker who calls himself the world’s worst motivational speaker and he’s more of a comedian but he found that thing that’s different about him and he emphasizes it.